 - Drug Information, Drug Policy Development, and Practice Management

-- General Intensive Care
+- Critical Care

 - Inpatient Rehabilitation

-- Internal Medicine
+- Medicine III

 During the program, the resident must complete a self-directed research project.
 The scope, magnitude and type of project may vary widely according to individual interests but must be completed in a manner suitable for presentation and publication.
 The resident presents the research project at a regional residency conference in the spring.